l1iize/miore/README.md

 **Core, More, Miore.**

-A native Minecraft launcher for macOS, built entirely in Swift.
+A native Minecraft launcher for macOS, built entirely in Swift ♡

 [English](README.md) | [简体中文](README.zh-CN.md)